ankit1329/Eml-Parser/README.md

 ```

 #### convertEmailToStream
-takes 3 optional arguments
+takes 3 optional arguments, returns a stream which can be piped to a [Write Stream](https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options) to write to a file.
 * `type:'pdf'|'jpeg'|'png'`, defaults to: 'pdf'
 * `orientation:'potrait'|'landscape'`, defaults to: 'landscape'
 * `format:'A3'|'A4'|'A5'|'Legal'|'Letter'|'Tabloid'`
-\returns a stream which can be piped to a [Write Stream](https://nodejs.org/api/fs.html#fs_fs_createwritestream_path_options) to write to a file.
 ```
 let  file = fs.createReadStream('test.eml')
 new  EmlParser(file)